bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

     apt-get install samba

-The installation of this package and it's dependancies will consume in the order of about 200 MB of space on the root partition.
+The installation of this package and it's dependencies will consume in the order of about 200 MB of space on the root partition.

 ## Preparation of directories and users